Anderson-100/pomodoro/README.md

 ## Custom Settings
 Tired of typing out your custom time intervals every time?
 Now, you can save your unique settings and access them quickly, anytime!

 To create a new custom setting, create a txt file in the `custom_settings` folder and type your desired theme, work time, break time, and extended break time, each on a separate line.
 Then, the next time you start the timer, just type the name of the file (without the `.txt`) after `python3 pomodoro.py` to use your custom mode!
+Three examples are given in the folder for reference.

 ## Themes
 Currently, the available themes are: